Navigating the HOA loan process alone can a be risky business

 There is just a small pool of lenders across the U.S. who specialize in HOA loans.
 They are well equipped to assess the true risk involved, and as result, they offer much better interest rates and terms.
 I’ve had several clients seek out my services after they received multiple loan rejections from their local bank or well-known financial institutions.

-Does your HOA board know how to find and connect with the lenders who specialize in HOA loans?
+Does your board understand how to find and connect with the lenders who specialize in HOA loans?

 Arch Capital Solutions acts as an advocate for your HOA.
 We have relationships with lenders throughout the country who specialize in HOA loans.